-- The incidence of crime is higher in Chuuk than other states in Micronesia.
-The risk of being involved in an incident increases at night.
+- The crime rate is higher in Chuuk than in other states.
+Crime increases at night.
+See

 Entry and exit

-All airports (both domestic and international) have a departure fee of between US$15 and $20 that you must pay in cash when departing each airport.
-Ensure you have cash with you as ATM facilities are generally not available at airports.
+Domestic and international airports have a departure fee that you must pay in cash when departing each airport.
+Ensure you have cash (US$) with you as ATM facilities are usually not available at airports.